dustinpfister/blog_posts/_posts/js-function-expression.md

 ### 6.2 - Compute a value for an if statement on the fly

-So because function expressions can self invoke they can be used as a way to do something like this with if statements.
+So because function expressions can self invoke they can be used just about anywhere such as a part of a lengthly expression or in an if statement on the fly.
+I cant say that I do that sort of thing often, also can not say I recommend it, but it is one of the many things that comes to mind when it comes to what is possible with function expressions.

 ```js
 if ((function () { return Math.floor(Math.random() * 2)}())) {